qinx04/zodiac-analysis/README.md

           "keywords": ["Compassionate", "Artistic", "Escapist"],
           "longitude_end": 360
         }
-      },
-      "eastern_zodiac": {
-        // ...
-(You can expand this with Eastern zodiac data if you like) ...
       }
     }
     ```

 5.  **Run the main script:**
-    Execute the Python script (e.g., `zodiac_analyzer.py`).
+    Execute the Python script (e.g., `zodiac.py`).
 The Turtle graphics window will open, and you will be prompted to enter your birth month and day.

     ```bash
-    python zodiac_analyzer.py
+    python zodiac.py
     ```

     The script will then: